Mt. Mayon

 Fan Room at Bicol Travelers Inn

-The restroom is shared and it’s a few steps away from my room.
-There’s no Wi-fi and 3G/LTE is weak inside.
+Please note: The restroom is shared and just a few steps from my room.
+Wi-Fi is not available, and the 3G/LTE signal is weak indoors.

 Both accommodations are a few minutes away from Legazpi airport and the main points of interest in the city.